HarshKapadia2/talks/elf/content.md

 -   ELF parser that I built: [github.com/HarshKapadia2/parse-elf](https://github.com/HarshKapadia2/parse-elf)
     -   TODO: Read-only data string literal demo
         -   TODO: Extracting passwords from binaries
+        -   TODO: [Why do I get a segmentation fault when writing to a "char \*s" initialized with a string literal, but not "char s[]"?](https://stackoverflow.com/questions/164194/why-do-i-get-a-segmentation-fault-when-writing-to-a-char-s-initialized-with-a)

 ## File Utilities